MisterY/blacksmith-demo/README.md

 Articles, on the other hand, are multiple output html pages created from one template page.
 That is why they are in a subdirectory, named as plural of article.

-"Pages" directory defines what goes into the page generation.
-The json files define which sections of the layout will be replaced by which partials.
-"Content" is replaced by the main partial, the one with the same name as the page.